Teja0o8/particles/README.md

 # particles
-A lightweight JavaScript library for creating particles.
+a lightweight javascript library for creating particles.